shuvam-sinha/flight-dispatch-agent/README.md

 | 30-waypoint oceanic route | `27N023W` → `27NN023W` | copied intact |
 | Conversation depth | dead at turn 3 | 14% used after 7 |

-So the tool-selection failures were **model capacity**, not description quality.
-One number still slipped in transcription (`18871.7` → `18771.7`), which says the "supply the phrasing, never make the model derive it" work was correct engineering rather than a workaround for a small model.

-The new backend also exposed three bugs the first one had hidden:

-- **Stringified arguments.** Ollama sends `payload_lb='300'`, which reached the weight arithmetic as text and raised a `TypeError`.
-Worse, `avoid_airspace='true'` never raised — a non-empty string is truthy, so `'false'` would have been too, quietly turning airspace avoidance *on* when the model asked for it off.
-  Coercion now happens once in `dispatch()`, against each parameter's declared type, so every tool and every future backend inherits it.
-- **A fix in the wrong layer.** Withholding `altitude_ft` was implemented inside `backend_apple._is_exposed`, which is Apple's rule — needed because its schema cannot express optionality.
-JSON Schema can, so Ollama rebuilt the parameter and volunteered 30,000 ft for a Cirrus that tops out at 17,500.
-A decision about the *tool* now lives in the tool.
-- **Tool calls written as text.** llama3.1 sometimes writes `{"name": "plan_flight", "parameters": {...}}` into its reply instead of emitting a call — both observed cases followed a tool result.
-The loop saw prose, concluded the model was finished, and handed raw JSON to the user.
-  Recognised and executed now, guarded so that only a name matching an exposed tool is run.

 ### Why the tool descriptions are prose, not code